 American Employees Can Benefit From Generous Foreign Policies

 The U.S.-based employees of Swedish music business Spotify are one such beneficiary of the influence of foreign parental benefits.
-Spotify offers six months of parental leave to full-time employees around the world, reports The Huffington Post.
+Spotify offers six months of parental leave to full-time employees around the world.
 New parents at the organization are able to take the six months all at once or in three installments, anytime during the first three years of their child's life.
-The policy also includes one month of flexible work options for new parents returning to work, which includes flexible hours, working from home or working part time.
+The policy also includes one month of flexible work options for new parents returning to work, which includes flexible hours, working from home or working part-time.

 Ikea, another Swedish business with U.S.-based employees, has also expanded its parental leave policy.
-Fortune reports that Ikea gives its thousands of U.S. employees up to four months of paid parental leave, whether they work full time or part time.
+Ikea gives its thousands of U.S. employees up to four months of paid parental leave, whether they work full-time or part-time.

 The Global Influence on U.S. Organizations

 Still, these policies aren't yet standard or widespread.
-In fact, only 13 percent of American workers have the ability to take paid parental leave, according to the Bureau of Labor Statistics (BLS).
+In fact, only 15 percent of American workers had the ability to take paid parental leave in 2017, according to the Bureau of Labor Statistics (BLS).
 However, Pew Research Center notes that even though the U.S. is the only country without a national paid leave mandate, states like California, New Jersey and Rhode Island all have state-mandated leave plans.